sanrio00/portfolio-projects/Completed/Financial Statement Preprocessing & Analysis/README.md

 The remaining tabs cover a greater deep dive onto the related Revenue, Profit and Expense metrics, explain the trends across time, and include recommendations for how companies could optimize their financial performance further.

 ## Extract
-There are 4 datasets: Base, Partial, Historical, Sparse.
-With the Base dataset, we create a synthetic dataset of 100,000 rows containing simulated financial metrics for various stocks across year 2000 to 2024.
-Using generate_random_tickers, we create unique stocks of random lengths and create stock-year combinations.
-We then simulate the other financial metrics proportionally based on the revenue.
+4 datasets: Base, Partial, Historical, Sparse were generated to simulate stocks and financial metrics across year 2000 to 2024.

+The Base dataset was expanded from the 240 rows of real stock data using synthetic stocks of random length and unique stock-year combinations, totalling to 100,240 rows.
+In other words, the Base dataset consists of income data of the Top 200 market cap stocks with synthetic data making up the rest.

+The other financial metrics, such as cost of revenue and gross profit, are simulated proportionally based on the revenue.
 For example, cost of revenue is 40-70% of revenue.
-We then verified the data integrity by checking no duplicate stock-year combination exists (summarize this part, then add In other words, the Base dataset consists of income data of the Top 200 market cap stocks with synthetic data making up the rest).
-The other 3 datasets are derivatives of the Base dataset and are filled with errors on purpose to simulate data cleaning & merging in real life.
+We then verified the data integrity by checking no duplicate stock-year combination exists.

+The other 3 datasets are derivatives of the Base dataset and are filled with errors on purpose to effectively simulate needing to consolidate different data sources, much like in real life.

 ## Step 2: Data Preprocessing
 to be filled